In this article I will cover:

 Step 3

-Join the top edge of the yoke piece to the two front bodice pieces
+Join the yoke and front piece to left and right front bodice pieces.

 Step 4